bugo99iot/python_minimal/README.md

 2) Shall not have any practical use.
 3) Shall facilitate exhistential awakening and/or confuse the user to the point of laughter.

-All contributions are well welcome.
+All external contributions are well welcome.